floatinghotpot/cordova-plugin-ext/README.md

 Make Cordova Plugins reusable.

-To use mobile device native functionalities and integrate 3rd-party SDKs, mobile developers are writting plugins for Cordova, Unity, Cocos2d-X, and other frameworks.
+To use mobile device native functionalities and integrate 3rd-party SDKs, mobile developers are writting hundreds plugins for Cordova, Unity, Cocos2d-X, and other frameworks.

 Can they be reused?
 Yes, it's possible.

-Cordova plugin manager is bridging function call between javascript and native languages, it can be ported to bridge with C, C++, C#, then it can be reused for Unity, Cocos2d-X and other frameworks.
+Cordova plugin manager is bridging function call between javascript and native languages, actually, it can be ported to bridge with C, C++, C#, then it can be reused for Unity, Cocos2d-X and other frameworks.

 See:
 * Adapter for Cordova, (implemented as default, [Android](https://github.com/floatinghotpot/cordova-plugin-ext/blob/master/src/android/CordovaPluginExt.java) / [iOS](https://github.com/floatinghotpot/cordova-plugin-ext/blob/master/src/ios/CDVPluginExt.m) )